jn80842/automatahints/tutorial.md

 ## A more complicated hint

 Let's write a hint that expresses a slightly more abstract difference between the student and true solution.
-We'll use the same problem and DFAs for the following example.
+We'll use the same problem and DFAs as above for the following example.

 States in a DFA represent equivalence classes; any string that arrives in a particular state, no matter what path it followed to get there, should have the same outcome.
 If two words arrive in the same state on the student DFA, but have different outcomes on the true DFA (i.e. one is accepted and one is rejected), then those words belong to different equivalence classes and therefore shouldn't be able to arrive in the same state.
-If we can identify two such words, then we know the state that they arrive in defines an incorrect equivalence class, and we can return the name of that state to the student as a hint.
+If we can identify two such words, then we know the state that they arrive in defines an incorrect equivalence class.
+We can then return the name of that state to the student as a hint.

 First, we'll need to use a different macro to transform the representation of the student solution.
 This macro will create a function that returns the name of the state the word arrived in after all symbols were consumed.
 (For example, given the word `010`, the student solution above would return `s0`.)
-We'll use the original macro to transform the true solution, so it returns true if the word it's given is part of the language the DFA defines.
+We'll use the original macro to transform the true solution, so it returns true if the word it's given is part of the language the DFA defines and false otherwise.

-This hint is trying to find two words that arrive in the same state on the student solution, but only one of them is accepted by the true solution.
+This hint is trying to find two words that both arrive in the same state on the student solution, but only one of them is accepted by the true solution.
 Unlike the example above, we need to find if two words with this property exist, and if so, what they are.
 For this we'll use the `exists-word-exists-word` construction.

-***
-`(exists-word-exists-word *true-DFA* *student-DFA* *alphabet* *k* *predicate*) -> (list word1 word2)`
+>`(exists-word-exists-word true-DFA student-DFA alphabet k predicate) -> (list word1 word2)`
-***

 It behaves very similarly to the `exists-word` construct, but its predicate function takes two words rather than just one.

-***
-`(predicate true-DFA student-DFA word1 word2) -> boolean`
+> `(predicate true-DFA student-DFA word1 word2) -> boolean`
-***

-We define the predicate function as below (keep in mind that `M1`, the student DFA, returns state names, but `M2`, the true DFA, returns a boolean).
+We define the predicate function as below (keep in mind that `M1`, the student DFA, returns a state name, but `M2`, the true DFA, returns a boolean).

 ```
 (define (split-state-pred M1 M2 word wordprime)